Understanding Strengthening Canada’s Immigration System and Borders Act, Bill C-12

 New ineligibility rules for asylum claimants

-Our asylum system is meant to protect people who can prove that they have a well-founded fear of persecution or face a risk of serious harm, such as torture or cruel and unusual treatment or punishment.
-Our asylum system is not a shortcut to regular immigration pathways.
+Our asylum system is meant to protect people who can prove that they have a well-founded fear of persecution or face a risk of serious harm, such as torture or other cruel and unusual treatment or punishment.
+This bill reinforces a simple principle: Our asylum system is not a shortcut to regular immigration pathways.

-Claims are first assessed for eligibility to be referred to the Immigration and Refugee Board of Canada (IRB).
-If eligible, each claim is assessed by the IRB based on the evidence and arguments presented, and in line with Canadian laws.
+Claims are first assessed to determine their eligibility for referral to the Immigration and Refugee Board of Canada (IRB).
+If the claim is eligible, the IRB assesses it based on the evidence and arguments presented, and in line with Canadian law.

-The Act proposes two measures to protect the asylum system against sudden increases in claims.
-It would alleviate current burdens on the system and deter people from using the asylum system to bypass regular immigration rules (including the Safe Third Country Agreement) or to extend their temporary stay in Canada
+These new ineligibility rules would protect the asylum system against sudden increases in claims.
+This protection would help alleviate current pressures on the system and deter people from using the asylum system to bypass regular immigration rules (including the Safe Third Country Agreement) or to extend their temporary stay in Canada

-People who are affected by the proposed ineligibility provisions may still apply for a pre-removal risk assessment (PRRA).
+People affected by the proposed ineligibility provisions would still be able to apply for a pre-removal risk assessment (PRRA).
 A PRRA takes into account each claimant's situation and can also result in refugee protection being granted.
-This prevents people from being returned to a country where they face risks like persecution, torture or other harm.
+It prevents people from being returned to a country where they face risks like persecution, torture or other harm.

 Authorities to strengthen control over immigration documents and applications